rook/rook/Documentation/ceph-csi-drivers.md

 * RBD: See the [Block Storage](ceph-block.md) topic
 * CephFS: See the [Shared Filesystem](ceph-filesystem.md) topic

+## Supported Versions
+The supported Ceph CSI version is 3.3.0 or greater with Rook.
+Refer to ceph csi [releases](https://github.com/ceph/ceph-csi/releases) for more information.

 ## Static Provisioning

 Both drivers also support the creation of static PV and static PVC from existing RBD image/CephFS volume.
 Refer to [static PVC](https://github.com/ceph/ceph-csi/blob/devel/docs/static-pvc.md) for more information.